Kanakala/graphQl/README.md

 1. Do `npm install` & `cd client && npm install`.
 2. From the root folder do `npm run server` to run the app.
 3. This will run the graphiql on `http://localhost:4000/graphiql` and react client on `http://localhost:3000/`
-4. DO `npm test` to run the test environment
+4. DO `npm test` to run the test environment and eslint on graphql server-side files